-During the three months ended June 30, 2017, and the year ended December 31, 2016, neither the Company nor its subsidiaries, directors and managers have been sanctioned by the SVS.
-The Company and its subsidiaries have also not received any significant sanctions from any other regulatory bodies or jurisdictions, other than those included in Note 36 to these Interim Consolidated Financial Statements.
+During 2017 and 2016, the Company, its subsidiaries, its directors and managers have not been sanctioned by the CMF (formerly SVS).
+The Company and its subsidiaries have also not received any significant sanctions from any other regulatory bodies or jurisdictions, other than those included in Note 36 to these Consolidated Financial Statements.